Seagate/cortx/doc/integrations/drp.md

 ## Background

 **What is DRP?**<br/>
 DRP stands for Declarative Resource Protocol.
-It is an open source service mesh project with data mesh extensions originally developed for use with infrastructure sources.
+It is an open source service mesh project with data mesh extensions.
+While originally developed for use with infrastructure sources, it was adapted for use with mock civic data sets using CORTX storage for this project.

 ## Demo Video
 A quick video describing this project, what DRP is and how it leverages CORTX storage [Demo on YouTube](https://youtu.be/_fWgcD-Y-G4).